 Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

-The Carolina Hurricanes are on their home ice at PNC Arena to square off with the New Jersey Devils in the opening game of the NHL Playoffs Second Round on Wednesday, May 3, starting at 7:00 PM ET on ESPN, SNE, SNO, SNP, and TVAS.
-The Devils are underdogs (+100) in this game against the Hurricanes (-120).
+The Carolina Hurricanes hit the ice for the opening game of the NHL Playoffs Second Round against the New Jersey Devils at PNC Arena on Wednesday, May 3, starting at 7:00 PM ET on ESPN, SNE, SNO, SNP, and TVAS.
+The Hurricanes are favored (-120) against the Devils (+100).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!